Journey with Jesus

 The Spiritual Exercises

-Week Three: Entering into Jesus’ suffering and death, growing in compassion and surrender.
+Week Three: Entering into Jesus’ suffering and death, growing in compassion and surrender

-A deepening love for Jesus and personal connection to His life
+A deepening love for Jesus

-Healing and freedom from false attachments or inner obstacles
+Healing from false attachments and internal obstacles

-If you would like to learn more or explore whether the Exercises might be a good next step in your spiritual life, please feel free to reach out.
+To learn more or explore whether the Exercises might be a good next step in your spiritual life, please feel free to reach out.
 I would be glad to meet with you for an initial conversation.